 I took this photo today.
 That cute plastic tulip was the souvenir that I bought!
 They’re looking pretty good if you ask me.
 Some of them even bloomed more.

 Make sure to change the water every day and add bleach and sugar as well.
 Also, keep them out of direct sunlight!
 And that’s pretty much it.
 I managed to salvage 43 tulips from the 46 which is pretty good.

 And that pretty much sums up today’s post!
 I really hope you enjoyed it and found it useful.
-Don’t forget to follow me on my social media linked on the right side of my page & pin the below image on Pinterest!
+Don’t forget to follow me on my social media & pin the below image on Pinterest!